On the complexity of the word problem of the R. Thompson group V: Appendix: Push-down automata

-The current {\em configuration} of ${\cal A}$ (a.k.a.\ the instantaneous description) is of the form $\,w\, (q, s)$, where $q \in Q$ is the current state, $s \in \Sigma^*$ is the current stack content, and $w$ is the input that has been read so far.
-A pda has one {\em start configuration}, namely $(q_0,s_0)$, where $q_0$ and $s_0$ are as above.
+The current {\em configuration} of ${\cal A}$ (a.k.a.\ the instantaneous description) is of the form $ \ w \ [q, s]\,$, where $q \in Q$ is the current state, $s \in \Sigma^*$ is the current stack content, and $w \in A^*$ is the input that has been read so far.
+A pda has one {\em start configuration}, namely $[q_0,s_0]$, where $q_0$ and $s_0$ are as above.
 No input has been read at this point, so $w$ is $\e$ in the start configuration.
-An {\em accept configuration} is of the form $\,w\, (q, s)$, such that $q \in Q_{\rm a}$.
+An {\em accept configuration} is of the form $\,w\, [q, s]$, such that $q \in Q_{\rm a}$.
+(See the $\exists$- and the $\forall$-acceptance rules below.)

 Remark: Our definition of configuration is different from the one in the literature \cite{HU, Harrison, Ginsburg}.
-There a configuration is of the form $(q, x, s) \in$ $Q \x A^* \x \Sigma^*$, where $q$ and $s$ are the same as for us, but $x$ is a {\em future} input.
+In these books a configuration is of the form $(q, x, s) \in$ $Q \x A^* \x \Sigma^*$, where $q$ and $s$ are the same as for us, but $x$ is a {\em future} input.
+For us, $w$ in $\,w\,[q,s]\,$ is the past input that has been read.